cpesar/readme-generator/README.md

   ## :weight_lifting_man: Contribution
   '[![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.0-4baaaa.svg)](code_of_conduct.md)'

-  <br /><a name="contribution">The season is not so far along that, no matter where your team is, there isn’t a chance to recover.
+  <a name="contribution">The season is not so far along that, no matter where your team is, there isn’t a chance to recover.
 With that in mind, let’s look at a quick fix for every team in baseball -- a way to help one of their deficiencies so far, or at least aid</a><br />

   ## 	:hourglass_flowing_sand: Tests